SAP/generator-easy-ui5/README.md

 yo easy-ui5:newmodel
 ```

-### Add a new compoent
+### Add a new compoent usage
-This sub-generator will add a new componentusage for component reuse to your manifest.
+This sub-generator will add a new component usage for component reuse to your manifest.
 ```
-yo easy-ui5:newcomponent
+yo easy-ui5:newcomponentusage
 ```
 ## Deployment
 Depending on your target platform you'll need to install additional tools: